Have you thought about being a governor?

 You don’t need an education background to be an effective school governor, but you do need time (approximately 10-12 hours per school term), commitment, and a willingness to scrutinise information and ask challenging questions.
 You will also need to be able to visit the school occasionally during school time.
 Training is available and offered both during the day and in the evenings.

 Becoming a school governor is a great way to contribute to your local community and improve the lives of local children.
-If you, or someone you know, is interested in finding out more, please:
+If you would like an informal chat then please contact:

-Closing Date for Applications: Open application window – submission of application forms welcome.
+Co-opted Governor Applications: This is an open application window – submission of application forms welcome.